JanaM18/household-budget-project/README.md

 # Household Budget Project

 This repository contains a Python script (`database_query.py`) that connects to a PostgreSQL database named "Household Budget" and queries the `expenses` and `income` tables to display the data using pandas DataFrames.
-The project was developed with assistance from Grok 3 (xAI) to troubleshoot and set up the database connection and GitHub integration.

 ## Features
 - Connects to a local PostgreSQL database hosted on `localhost:5432`.
 - Retrieves and displays expenses and income data in tabular format.